| Nail Çakırhan and

 considered necessary since the Çakırhan's were away quite frequently.
 A garage

+and storeroom were added later.
 Plan.
 Following the tradition of master builders

 the plan was more or less directly laid out on the ground, with only a few